WojtekKamilowski/CI_PP3_TDP/README.md

 #### Option 9: Run daily trailer forecast & exit

-Once the option 9 is selected by the user the program dispalys lane names and information about the required input:
+Once the option 9 is selected by the user the program displays lane names and information about the required input:
 It must be as many numbers as many lanes in use, separated by commas: example: 1,2,3,4,5,6

 The user must enter numbers of how many trailers were loaded during the last operations for the corresponding service in the same order as per the lane names list.